 The process will usually last between 9 and 12 months, although there are frequent examples of when complications are experienced and this timeframe can expand significantly.
 With this in mind, there have been operations that have lasted several years, however if the process is genuinely respected and well organised, then one can go about ensuring that the timeframe will not go beyond the 9 to 12 length.

-1. The Preparation of the Company’s Documentation
+1. The Preparation of the Documentation for selling a business

 In the process of preparation, there must be the creation of three significant documents: